 Quirky character and uniqueness:

 I was very lucky to have such balmy weather whilst I was staying with Mum in Meadow Springs.
 The nights were cool but there warm sunny days in the early 20’s with only a few cloudy overcast days that threatened to rain.
-I did get rained on one evening whilst out running.

 For Mandurah, February is the hottest month with the average mean maximum being 29.6, 17 mean minimum.
 July and August are the coldest months, with the mean maximum being 17.3-17.7, whilst the mean minimum being 8.6.

-My personal rating would be a 3/5.
 I like Mandurah in the winter, autumn and spring seasons where temperatures are still relatively mild.

 I was very impressed by the large number of lovely cottage gardens and well maintained front lawns all through Meadow Springs.
 There were lots of butterflies and bees.
 There was also birdlife though mostly crows and magpies.